FAQ

 Q: Is it true that if you can sing classical, you can sing anything?

 A: A lot of people say so, but I disagree.
 Learning how to sing with a free, well-coordinated, powerful voice is a different goal from learning how to sing a particular genre of music.
 People can certainly learn to sing popular styles in addition to classical, but there are important stylistic differences to learn in each.
-Crossing between classical and contemporary commercial styles can be especially tricky for women.
+Crossing between classical and popular styles can be especially tricky for women.

 Q: Won’t taking lessons train the uniqueness out of my voice?